rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started on Andrew Ng's Machine Learning course at Coursera, and took the first quiz.

 **Thoughts:** This course seems a lot easier than NNDL - it looks like I took them the wrong way round - but there are lots of details in here that I think will help cement my understanding of neural networks, and give me some broader machine learning knowledge.
 I can easily imagine missing a useful approach to a problem if all I know about is neural nets.
 The course is supposed to take 11 weeks, but I imagine I'll finish it much quicker than that.

+### Day 25: 14 April 2018

+**Today's Progress**: Learned more about series on Khan Academy.

+**Thoughts:** The first thing in the machine learning course is linear regression, and it looks like to really understand it I will need to be able to differentiate a series, which means I need to properly understand series.
+(Serieses?
+Nope, that's not right.)
+So I spent a lot of time muddling through arithmetic series today, and I was surprised at how little I remembered about them from school.
+They make a lot more sense after seeing Sal's proof for the general formula of an arithmetic series on Khan Academy.
+The actual differentiation part will come later.